 ERA Reports for the SPF are prepared for both the mid-water trawl and purse seine sectors.
 The ERA for the mid-water trawl sector was updated in 2017 and identified no species as being at high risk from the impact of fishing.
-The most recent ERA for the purse seine sector is 2007 which identified 29 species that are of high risk from the effects of purse seining in the SPF.
-It should be noted that the ERA for this sector is currently underway.
+Fisheries Management paper 14, AFMA's approach to Ecological Risk Management, currently schedules the next ERA for the SPF midwater section in 2024-25 however this has received funding to be completed in 2025-26.
+The SPF Purse Seine sub-fishery ERA assessment conducted in 2023 was based on analyses of data from 2017-2021 and will be finalised in 2025.

-A copy of the most recent ERAs for the SPF can be found on the AFMA website ('fisheries management'-' management-tools' - 'ecological risk management strategies' - 'Small Pelagic Fishery').
+A copy of the most recent ERAs for the SPF can be found on the AFMA website ('Fisheries management'-'Management-Tools' - 'Ecological risk management strategies' - 'Small Pelagic Fishery').